keithmburu/courses/2020-compling/slides/2-probabilty-ngrams.md

 - Some words are more likely to come after others

--When we make independence assumptions, we call it a **bag of words** model
+- When we make independence assumptions, we call it a **bag of words** model

 - We can do better